TodePond/DreamBerd/README.md

 ## Arithmetic

-nDreamBerd has significant whitespace.
+DreamBerd - e/acc has significant whitespace.
 Use spacing to specify the order of arithmetic operations.

 ```java
 print(1 + 2*3)! //7
 print(1+2 * 3)! //9
 ```

-Unlike some other languages, nDreamBerd allows you to use the caret (^) for exponentiation.
+Unlike some other languages, DreamBerd - e/acc allows you to use the caret (^) for exponentiation.

 ```java
 print(1^1)! // 1